 Seasonal crock pot candy ideas

-It's such an easy recipe, make your crock pot candy for all your favorite holidays.
+It's such an easy recipe.
+Make your crock pot candy for all your favorite holidays.
 Just swap out the color of the sprinkles, and you're good to go!

 Valentine's Day Crock Pot Candy is a favorite because, you know, chocolate!

-You can also FOLLOW US on FACEBOOK, TWITTER, INSTAGRAM, and PINTEREST to see more delicious food, fun crafts, home tips, + DIYs!
+You can FOLLOW US on FACEBOOK, TWITTER, INSTAGRAM, and PINTEREST to see more delicious food and home tips!

 Printable Recipe